oneapi-src/level-zero-spec/include/core/INTRO.md

     + the application is responsible for ensuring that all driver objects and memory are no longer in-use by the device before freeing; otherwise the Host or device may fault
     + no implcit garabage collection is supported by the driver

+The expectation is that an application is in direct control over all Host thread creation and usage.
+The driver should never implicitly create threads.
+If there is a need for an implementation to use a background thread, then that thread should be create and provided by the application.

 Each API function must document details on the multithreading requirements for that call.

 The primary usage-models enabled by these rules is: